ezpaarse-project/ezpaarse/doc/configuration/config.md

 ezPAARSE comes with a `config.json` file (located at the root of the /ezpaarse directory) where some the configuration options for your instance can be set or modified.

+### EZPAARSE_APP_NAME
+ezPAARSE display name.
+As of now, this is only used in email subjects.

 ### EZPAARSE_ADMIN_MAIL
 The default value is set to `ezpaarse@couperin.org`